babeheim/docs-test/Troubleshooting.md

 Please check for [CORS](https://github.com/FortAwesome/Font-Awesome/issues/4675#issuecomment-58192275)

-For Internet Explorer, please check that you don't serve files with "no-store" option in Cache-control header(https://github.com/FortAwesome/Font-Awesome/issues/6454)
+For *Internet Explorer*, please check that you don't serve files with "no-store" option in Cache-control header [#6454](https://github.com/FortAwesome/Font-Awesome/issues/6454)

 #### Are you/your customers using Adblock Plus?
 If "Remove Social Media Buttons" option is enabled, you will miss some brand icons.
 Refer to [#1799]( https://github.com/FortAwesome/Font-Awesome/issues/1799) for more information.